LoopKit/loopdocs/docs/version/development.md

     * The OmniBLE and OmniKit single-pod-type pump managers were removed from the dev branch

 !!! important "Omnipod Users cannot return to v3.14.0 after building v3.14.2 without replacing their Pod"
-    The new unified Omnipod Pump Manager, OmnipodKit, is the only pump manager available in v3.14.2.
+    The new unified Omnipod Pump Manager, OmnipodKit, is the only Omnipod pump manager available in v3.14.2.

     If you are running a Pod, you can install v3.14.2 over v3.14.0 or earlier and the Pod control will automatically transition to the OmnipodKit Pump Manager.